kiritocode1/BRAIN_JUICE_NOTES/college_notes/TE_notes/readyme.md

-# This is the Central Repo of all the first notes .
+# This is the Central Repo of all the third year notes .
 ---
 ## this is just something devloped by and maintained by   awesome devs at sppu  with ❤️

 ## rules with this repo is to make a pull req if you think you have something to add to the  repo and the seniors will add them soon enough .

-## Senior being the students in the third / fourth year  , these have the highest point of power here but not  forever ,
+## Senior being the students in the third / fourth year  , these have the highest point of power here but not  forever , and its time for you to take control .